 Retirement benefits are designed to attract and retain talented employees and reward long-term service to the Company.
 Retirement benefits provide a long-term savings opportunity for employees on a tax-efficient basis.
 In the U.S., the Company offers the Teradyne, Inc. Savings Plan (the "401k Plan").
 The 401k Plan is available to all employees and provides a discretionary employer matching contribution.
 Executive officers may participate in the 401k Plan on the same terms as those available for other eligible U.S. employees.
-For 2018, the Company matched \$1 for every \$1 contributed by the employee to the Company's 401k Plan and Supplemental Savings Plan (as defined below) up to 4% of the employee's compensation (subject to Internal Revenue Service limits) for employees not accruing benefits in the Retirement Plan or SERP (each as defined below), and no match for employees continuing to accrue benefits in the Retirement Plan or SERP.
+For 2019, the Company matched \$1 for every \$1 contributed by the employee to the Company's 401k Plan and Supplemental Savings Plan (as defined below) up to 4% of the employee's compensation (subject to Internal Revenue Service limits) for employees not accruing benefits in the Retirement Plan or SERP (each as defined below), and no match for employees accruing benefits in the Retirement Plan or SERP.

-The Company also maintains a non-qualified Teradyne, Inc. Supplemental Savings Plan (the "Supplemental Savings Plan") for certain employees whose benefits would otherwise be capped at limits based on restrictions imposed by the Internal Revenue Service.
-For additional information regarding the Supplemental Savings Plan, see the "Nonqualified Deferred Compensation Table."
+The Company also maintains a non-qualified Teradyne, Inc. Supplemental Savings Plan (the "Supplemental Savings Plan") for certain employees whose benefits would otherwise be capped based on restrictions imposed by the Internal Revenue Service.
+For additional information regarding the Supplemental Savings Plan, see the Nonqualified Deferred Compensation Table.

 Teradyne also provides a separate retirement plan, the Retirement Plan for Employees of Teradyne, Inc. (the "Retirement Plan").
-In 1999, this plan was discontinued for new employees, but participating employees were given the option to elect to continue in the plan or opt out of the plan in order to receive a higher employer match in the 401k Plan.
-Commencing in 2009, employees who continued in the separate Retirement Plan have received no 401k employer match.
+In 1999, this plan was discontinued for new employees, but participating employees were given the option to elect to continue in the plan or opt out of the plan in order to receive a higher employer match in the 401(k) Plan.
+Commencing in 2009, employees who continued in the separate Retirement Plan have received no 401(k) employer match.
 No named executive officer is currently earning benefits under the Retirement Plan.

 The Company also maintains a defined benefit Supplemental Executive Retirement Plan ("SERP") for certain senior employees.
-For additional information, see the "Pension Benefits Table."
+For additional information, see the Pension Benefits Table.
 Mr. Robbins is the only named executive officer earning benefits under the SERP.
+The Pension Benefits Table lists the present value of accumulated benefits for Mr. Robbins as of December 31, 2019.

 The Company also provides certain other benefits to its retirees.
 Based on age and service, Messrs.
 Jagiela, Beecher and Robbins qualify for these broad-based employee benefits.
 At retirement, they will be eligible to receive a pro-rated amount of variable cash compensation at target through the date of their retirement.
 In addition, most retirees can continue in the health, dental and vision programs at a partially subsidized rate.
-The "Pension Benefits Table" lists the present value of accumulated benefits for Messrs.
-Jagiela and Robbins as of December 31, 2018.
+The Pension Benefits Table lists the present value of accumulated benefits for Messrs.
+Jagiela and Robbins as of December 31, 2019.